 Without having HttpOnly and Secure flag in the HTTP response header, it is possible to steal or manipulate web application sessions and cookies.

 It’s better to manage this within the application code.
 However, due to developers’ unawareness, it comes to Web Server administrators.

 I will not talk about how to set these at the code level.
 You can refer here.

-Implementation procedure in Apache
+Implementation Procedure in Apache

-1. Ensure you have mod_headers.so enabled in Apache instance
+mod_headers.so enabled in Apache HTTP server

-2. Add following entry in httpd.conf
+- Add following entry in httpd.conf

-Header edit Set-Cookie ^(.*)$ $1;HttpOnly;Secure
+Header always edit Set-Cookie ^(.*)$ $1;HttpOnly;Secure

-You can use following to set HttpOnly and Secure flag in lower than 2.2.4 version.
+You can use the following to set the HttpOnly and Secure flag in lower than the 2.2.4 version.
 Thanks to Ytse for sharing this information.